-"Property" and "product" means both tangible property, an item that can be seen, weighed, measured, felt, or touched, or that is in any other manner perceptible to the senses; and intangible property, anything that is not physical in nature (i.e.; intellectual property, brand recognition, goodwill, trade, copyright and patents).
+"Property" and "product" and "good" means both tangible property, an item that can be seen, weighed, measured, felt, or touched, or that is in any other manner perceptible to the senses; and intangible property, anything that is not physical in nature (i.e., intellectual property, brand recognition, goodwill, trade, copyright and patents).

-"Quarter" means trimonthly periods of a calendar year; January-March, April-June, July-September, and October-December.
+"Quarter" means tri-monthly periods of a calendar year: January through March, April through June, July through September, and October through December.